LukeGrahamLandry/franca/devlog.md

+##

+format_into.
+commenting out the expr.done shortcircuiting works so we know its something wrongly being marked done. the problem is that im leaking a loss of dispatch.enclosing_function somewhere. hackily setting it back every compile_expr call lets it get further. still need to track down the actual mistake.

 ## (Aug 6)

 - crippling bug with `expr[] = (Tag = self.box(expr[]));` where you have to make a var for the self.box(...) or it segfaults